-Which should you choose? eBook or Print?
+Which should you choose for in-home learning? eBook or Print Book?

 The good news: For most of our courses, you can choose between purchasing the eBook format or the print edition.